b-schd/Biomarker-Detection-Eisai/README.md

 tips: google "linux screen"

+# Misc tips
-removeAnnotations from portal-matlab-tools may be useful in removing layers that have been added.
+1. removeAnnotations from portal-matlab-tools may be useful in removing layers that have been added.
+2. To calculate duration of seizures,
+a. session = IEEGSession('[dataset]','username','password')
+b. annotations = getAnnotations(IEEGDataset object, 'layer name')
+c. ([annotations.end] - [annotations.start])/1e6 %durations of all annotations in seconds (note that these durations are expected to be shorter than the duration of the actual seizures)